RGV COVID-19: Hidalgo County Reports 204 Additional Cases As Cameron County Reaches 22,000 Recoveries

-Officials across the Rio Grande Valley are adding restrictions to Halloween events like door-to-door trick-or-treating.
+Officials across the Rio Grande Valley are asking residents to plan to take extra precautions during the fall holidays.
+Various counties also added restrictions to Halloween events like door-to-door trick-or-treating this week.

 In Willacy County, orders by County Judge Aurelio Guerra prohibit crowded costume parties, indoor haunted houses, and attending festivals outside the community.